shihuang047/2bRAD-M/README.md

 ### **Usage**

-	The main script for implementing those analysis steps is located at `bin/2bRADM_Pipline.pl`.
+The main script for implementing those analyses is located at `bin/2bRADM_Pipline.pl`.
 You can check out the usage by printing the help information via `perl bin/2bRADM_Pipline.pl -h`.

 ```
 DESCRIPTION